 In post-Strawsonian and more recent analytical discourse on ethical theory the tendency has been to work out what modern progress will contribute to morality.
 Some see traditional moral claims undermined by cognitive science or evolutionary theory.
 Patricia Churchland, for example, states matter-of-factly that confronted with scientific insight about the brain, “the traditional field of ethics must itself undergo recalibration” (Churchland, 2006, 3).
 E.O.
 Wilson, a renowned evolutionary biologist, has invited his readers to consider “the possibility that the time has come for ethics to be removed temporarily from the hand of the philosophers and biologicized” (Wilson, 2000, 562).
 Philosophers have taken up this challenge in addressing ‘debunking arguments’ from evolutionary theory towards ethics and morality (see Wilkins, 2010; Brosnan, 2010; Kahane, 2011).

-From Christine Korsgaard’s neo-Kantianism in The Sources of Normativity (1996) to Simon Blackburn’s neo-Humeanism in Ruling Passions (1998), the need is recognized to reconcile modern experience with ethical theory.
 What Kafka and Foucault in their more descriptive approach make poignant is the degree to which modern moral responsibility depends on the economic, historical, and psychological structures of the modern world, many of which remain subterranean in the discourse of analytical philosophy.
 Bernard Williams has given voice to this type of skepticism about the ongoing analytical discourse in moral theory in Ethics and the Limits of Philosophy (1985), where he traces “distinctive features of morality [to] closely related processes of modernization” (8).

 Williams is broadly critical of Alasdair MacIntyre and the latter’s project of returning to a more Aristotelian view of ethics in analytical philosophy, for example in The Task of Philosophy (2006, a collection of earlier papers).
 Williams derides MacIntyre’s approach as an attempt to rewind the clock to premodern times.
 Williams’ brief assessment is supported by the much more wide-ranging literary and philosophical analysis in Kafka and Foucault; and it can be equally applied to Strawson’s argument for the necessity of moral responsibility.
 These, in a nutshell, are two core claims of my paper.